VKTS0912/soft-gripper-grasping-objects/README.md

 ---- gripper_file_base
 ```
 Modify the file 'gen_grippers.py' to make the correct folder workspace (replace 'workspace' with the correct root directory on your machine).
-Then run the file and you will see the created urdf files of grippers located in '/workspace/IsaacGymEnvs/assets/urdf/soft_gripper/gen_grippers'
+Then run the file and you will see the created urdf files of grippers located in '/workspace/IsaacGymEnvs/assets/urdf/soft_gripper/gen_grippers'.
+If you want to use the pre-generated gripper assets,

 ### Executing program